-A key element of DevOps, containerization means packaging app source code, dependencies, and configurations together to ensure efficient deployment across various system environments.
-Containerization simplifies the development workflow, speeds up deployment, and improves developers’ productivity.
+Containerization is the key DevOps practice.
+It is focused on packaging app source code, all dependencies, and server configurations together.
+Containerization ensures efficient deployment across various system environments.
+It also speeds up deployment and improves app scalability.

 Why Containerization Is Important in DevOps: